An EV Calculator is just below.

 But ISO 100 metered EV 15, which is a different row in the EV chart, and of course, different settings of f/16 at 1/125 there, which also work if using ISO 100.
 These different settings will compute that EV 15, which due to ISO, is an Equivalent Exposure.
 ISO determines proper exposures for the settings, so to speak, and exposure cannot use the same settings at different ISO.
 So it's just different situations.
 Different light brightness does meter different EV values, requiring different settings.
 Then simply look up the proper settings on the correct EV row.
 Only one chart EV row has Equivalent Settings for that EV.

-Some Wrong stories we hear (which need some elaboration)
+Some Wrong stories we hear (at least which need some elaboration)

 Is ISO a factor of EV?
 Of course it is.
 To have any meaning, certainly it is.
 The question only arises because, maybe at first glance, no ISO term appears in the EV formula.
-The EV number depends on the shutter speed and f/stop settings.
-Therefore some do make a stand that "EV is independent of ISO" (which is far too simplistic).
+Maybe OK for math, but photographer's usage needs more understanding.
+The EV number chosen certainly depends on the shutter speed and f/stop settings.
+Some do make that stand that "EV is independent of ISO" (which is far too simplistic).
 The formula and the chart may seemingly be independent of ISO, however the concept of exposure is definitely about the ISO that you are using.
 The camera settings being computed were selected or metered for some specific ISO value.
 If it is to serve any useful purpose, obviously EV represents the camera settings to use at some specific ISO (the ISO we're using when we meter a correct exposure.)
 A different ISO will require different camera settings.
 This all works out fine.

 So, exposure of the photo obviously depends on all three factors, aperture, shutter speed, and ISO.
 See Google for Exposure Triangle for more basics of that, which is about the very first concept photographers need to know about Exposure.
 Then knowing "photography" includes knowing when and why and how you give preference to each of those three parameters.